Key Takeaways

 A security sandbox environment contains a farm of virtual machines, or dedicated safe spaces that imitate a user’s computer, often including both operating system and hardware.

 Each virtual machine analyzes one received object.
-A special software module – hypervisor – orchestrates and controls the machines.
+A special software module – a hypervisor – orchestrates and controls the machines.
 A hypervisor can “look” inside each virtual machine and read changes in the host system after the suspicious object is launched.

 All changes and behavioral markers fall into another program module – the classifier.
 It has a list of rules, markers, and their sequences that indicate the object is malicious.